 IELTS Computer Delivered Tests + Band Score

-In this lesson we will look at some useful IELTS interview expressions.
+In this lesson we will look at some useful IELTS interview expressions for IELTS.

 You need to make sure that you have adequate vocabulary and phrases to explain your position in the speaking test.